top of page

 Preferred Practices

-Highlight strengths and potential, recognizing that dyslexia does not determine a person's intelligence or capabilities.
+Recognize that dyslexia does not determine a person's intelligence or capabilities.

-Be respectful and understanding, acknowledging that experiences with dyslexia can vary greatly from person to person.
+Acknowledge that experiences with dyslexia can vary greatly from person to person.

 bottom of page